2025 Ohio Education

 Ohio school funding - how funds are spent on salaries and benefits chart

-Expenditure Per Pupil On average, Ohio school districts spent more than $14,500 per pupil in total operational expenditures in FY22.
-Urban districts had the highest per pupil expenditures ($17,569), while small town districts spent the least ($12,942 per pupil).
+Expenditure Per Pupil On average, Ohio school districts spent more than $16,000 per pupil in operational expenditures in FY24.
+Urban districts had the highest per pupil expenditures, while small town districts spent the least.

-Expenditure Per Pupil Compared to Nearby States Ohio spends slightly more than the national average—and more than most nearby states—yet spends less than Illinois and Pennsylvania.
+Expenditure Per Pupil Compared to Nearby States Ohio’s spending tracks with the national average, and is more than nearby states such as Indiana, Michigan, and Wisconsin but is less than Illinois and Pennsylvania.

 Ohio schools expenditures per pupil compared to nearby states chart